-SERIES HISTORY: 45th regular-season meeting.
-Broncos lead series, 25-19.
-New England has won four of the last five, including the postseason.
+SERIES HISTORY: 109th regular-season meeting.
+Raiders lead series, 59-47-2.
+Denver has won six straight.
 The most historic meeting between these two teams was on Jan.
-19, 2014, when the Broncos defeated Oakland 20-17 to win their first AFC championship.
+1, 1978, when the Broncos defeated Oakland 20-17 to win their first AFC championship.

 NFL Team Report - Denver Broncos - NOTES, QUOTES

 --PLAYOFF PICTURE FOR BRONCOS: Clinched AFC West, vs. Raiders on Sunday

 Clinch first-round bye with 1) win/tie against Raiders; 2) Bengals loss in Week 17; 3) Bengals tie + Colts loss in Week 17

 -- Running back C.J.
 Anderson tweeted out an apology for a short, repetitive question-and-answer session after Monday's 37-28 loss that evoked the interviews of fellow ex-Cal running back Marshawn Lynch.

 Anderson responded to five consecutive questions with some variation of "We played terrible, we've got to get better, watch tape (and) get better next week."
 A day later, a contrite Anderson expressed remorse for his demeanor.